-The GDPR sets out the 8 rights that individuals have in respect of their data.
-These have been considered in respect of the NI COVID Certification Service as follows:
+The GDPR sets out the 8 rights that you have in respect of your data.
+These are your rights when using the CCS and app:

-Individuals are provided with information about the collection and use of their personal data for the CCS, including what personal data is collected, the purposes for collecting, retention periods and potential sharing of data, as part of this privacy notice.
+You are provided with information about the collection and use of your personal data for the CCS, including what personal data is collected, the purposes for collecting, retention periods and potential sharing of data, as part of this privacy notice.

-Individuals can ask for copies of the information that we hold about them.
-Individuals can contact the respective DPO as provided in Section 13 of this document.
+You can ask for copies of the information that we hold about you.
+You can contact the respective DPO as provided in Section 13 of this document.

-Individuals can ask to have inaccurate personal data corrected or completed if it is incomplete.
-Individuals can contact the respective DPO as provided in Section 13 of this document.
+You can ask to have inaccurate personal data corrected or completed if it is incomplete.
+You can contact the respective DPO as provided in Section 13 of this document.

-GDPR introduced a right for individuals to have personal data erased (‘the right to be forgotten’), however the right is not absolute and only applies in certain circumstances.
+GDPR introduced a right for you to have personal data erased (‘the right to be forgotten’), however the right is not absolute and only applies in certain circumstances.

-Individuals have the right to request the restriction or suppression of their personal data, however the right is not absolute.
-While individuals can request that CCS stops processing their data, data will be held as set out in number ‘d’ above.
+You have the right to request the restriction or suppression of your personal data, however the right is not absolute.
+While you can request that CCS stops processing your data, data will be held as described in number ‘d’ above.

-Individuals can ask CCS to share their information with another organisation (although this may not always be possible).
+You can ask the CCS to share your information with another organisation (although this may not always be possible).

-Individuals have the right to object to the processing of their personal data, including when the lawful basis for processing is public task.
-However, this is not an absolute right, and processing can continue if there are compelling legitimate grounds for the processing, which override the interests, rights and freedoms of the individual.
+You have the right to object to the processing of your personal data, including when the lawful basis for processing is a public task.
+However, this is not an absolute right, and processing can continue if there are legal grounds for the processing, which overrides your interests, rights and freedoms as an individual.